3 Topics Finance Reporters Will Continue To Write About In 2017

 Navigating the media landscape is often times difficult.
 There never seems to be a slow day in the news, especially considering the 24-hour news cycle and its coverage of all local, national and international happenings.
 In the world of media where every story development is dictated by breaking news, world events and as new publications emerge from the depths of the internet; how do you know what the hot topics will be?

 We spoke to a handful of reporters who cover topics regarding finance, investing and money, and found three themes they believe will dominate headlines for the foreseeable future.

 The integration of finance and technology or fintech is changing the tainted stigma traditional financial institutions have carried for decades.
 New fintech companies are taking it upon themselves to change how investors and potential investors perceive the industry by breaking down the barriers-of-entry and making investing more relatable by removing industry jargon.
 A handful of automated investment apps marketed towards the normal everyday person have truly disrupted the industry by swooping up younger generations who are turning to algorithms instead of costly financial advisors to invest their money.

-This switch from traditional investing through a brokerage to investing through an app is mind-blowing to generations older than Millennials.
+This switch from traditional investing through a brokerage to investing in an app is mind-blowing to generations older than Millennials.
 Generational attitudes toward investing and overall money will dominate headlines as the next generation under Millennials, Generation Z, is starting to flex their purchasing and investing powers.